fallais/hermes/README.md

 You do not have a Facebook account ?
 You do not have a smartphone ?
 Then you do not wish any birthday except your parents, do you ?
 This software is for you !

+## What about the leap years ?

+Hum.

 ## Features

 ### Contacts